"CCgroup are the thinking brand's PR agency."

 In five years, PR will have secured its rightful place at the centre of integrated marketing programmes across all markets and sectors.
-We have superior market and customer insight, we excel at inventive storytelling, we understand multi-channel communications and we can handle measurement tied to business outcomes.
+We have a superior market and customer insight, we excel at inventive storytelling, we understand multi-channel communications and we can handle measurement tied to business outcomes.
 Trust me, PR will be the most important marcomms game in town.
 Nothing made me more sure of this than my trip to SXSW last year.

 But in 2017, and especially in tech, PR will start to take the lead more formally, demonstrating the benefits the function can bring as the fulcrum of integrated marketing.
 Just consider this: if we’ve grown up learning to successfully engage with the world’s most cynical audience (the media), then working through owned channels and going direct should be a piece of cake (it’s not a piece of cake – but knowing how to tell a compelling story that drives a response is more useful than knowing how to buy ad space).

 5. Buckle up: tech PR growth outstrips the rest of the PR industry